av3nger/cf-images/README.md

 = 1.9.9 =

+Added:
+* Compatibility with Geodirectory plugin

 Fixed:
+* Page parser not properly detecting images sizes for WebP and AVIF formats
 * PHP warning: Implicitly marking parameter $value as nullable is deprecated
 * PHP notice: Function _load_textdomain_just_in_time was called incorrectly
 * Broken srcset parsing caused by unencoded commas in Cloudflare Image URLs